ciroque-nginx/nginx-with-mutual-tls/README.md

 ```

 #### Verify the Client Certificate has the correct extendedKeyUsage

+Look for `SSL client : Yes` in the output.

 ```bash
 openssl x509 -in client.crt -noout -purpose | grep 'SSL client :'